 At Park Primary we ensure anonymity of children receiving free school meals.
-Our Catering Manager is entirely discreet and uses a tick system for these children and for the many children who pay in advance.
+Class teachers are made aware of children in receipt of free school meals and do not ask them for money.
 Children are totally unaware of being in receipt of free school meals.

-Please note that the above eligibility criteria is correct at time of publishing (October 2020) and may be subject to change by the start of August 2021.
-The link above will contain the most upto-date information.
+Please note that the above eligibility criteria is correct at time of publishing (September 2021) and may be subject to change by the start of August 2022.
+The link above will contain the most up-to-date information.